6 Things You Should Know About Space Heaters

 5. Portable Heater vs Flued Heater

-A portable space heater has the obvious advantage of being able to be used in different rooms.
+A portable space heater has the obvious advantage of being able to deliver heated air to different rooms.
 They are available in various styles, such as column, radiant, convector and panel heaters, with gas-powered models being the most energy efficient.
+If you’ve got a cold space in the home, you can warm it up in no time.

 They are cheaper to buy and don’t need to be installed, meaning more savings upfront.
 However, there are potential dangers if you’re using a portable unflued gas-powered model.
 When natural gas is burned, it produces carbon monoxide.
 This is an odourless gas that can cause serious health problems – and can even be fatal – if it is not discharged outside.